-A further example of Watchtower copying other sources is the Bible Stories book, with several illustrations closely resembling images from The Bible Story by Arthur S. Maxwell (Review and Herald Publishing Association 1955).
+Illustrations in My Book of Bible Stories (1978), stories 3 and 17, resemble images from The Bible Story by Arthur S. Maxwell (Review and Herald Publishing Association 1955).

-The 2005 book What Does the Bible Really Teach, page 183 makes the comment;
+What Does the Bible Really Teach (2005) makes the comment;

 "… you have made a dedication to Jehovah God himself, not to a work, a cause, other humans, or an organization.
 Your dedication and baptism are the beginning or a very close friendship with God-an intimate relationship with him." p.183

-In actual fact, Jehovah's Witnesses do make a dedication and baptism to an organisation.
+Jehovah's Witnesses make a dedication and baptism to an organisation.
 The second baptism question is;

 "Do you understand that your dedication and baptism identify you as one of Jehovah's Witnesses in association with God's spirit-directed organization?"
 Watchtower 1985 Jun 1 p.30

 The Watchtower used to abide by the Biblical procedure outlined at Matthew 28:19 of baptising in the name of the Father, Son and holy spirit, but in 1985 holy spirit was replaced with God's spirit-directed organization, as discussed at Changing Baptism Arrangement.